-Additional Instructions: Hydro-seed will be sprayed on the site to temporarily stabilize the site.
+Hydro-seed will be sprayed on the site to temporarily stabilize the site.
 The hydro-seed will also include tackifier to hold the seed to the soil and prevent erosion.
 Application rate is 11⁄2 lbs per 1,000 Sq. ft. or about 60 lbs per acre.

-Construction www.cabmphandbooks.com
+www .cabmphandbooks.com

-Construction Stormwater Best Management Practice
+University of California, Santa Barbara Construction Stormwater Best Management Practices